sourcegraph/handbook/content/strategy-goals/strategy/index.md

 - **Cody:** Code AI that writes code and answers questions for you by reading your entire codebase and the code graph.
 - **Code Search:** Code search, plus features such as batch changes, code insights, and code monitoring.

-Notes:

-- There is no longer a product called "Sourcegraph".
-Sourcegraph is the company that makes Cody and Code Search.
-- We no longer use the term "code intelligence platform".
-- In the future, we're likely to introduce a product to help with the security, compliance, governance, legal, and safety problems created when a company starts heavily using AI coding tools.

 #### Concepts

 - **Code graph:** All your code and any context (info about your code).
 Both Cody and Code Search use the code graph (in various ways).
 Today this includes repositories from code hosts, code ownership information, code navigation data, etc. In the future this will include information from issue tracking tools, observability tools, documentation, runtime, security tools, etc.